jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 # import scikit-allel
 import allel

+#load the vcf file as a df with allel
+df = allel.vcf_to_dataframe(r'C:\Users\mjgregoire\Documents\Pumpkin\filtVCF.recode.vcf', fields='*', alt_number=2)
+df.head(5)
+df.tail(5)

+#count the number of SNPs in the dataframe
+df.is_snp.value_counts()
+#this means Pumpkin has no snps on this chromosome!!!
+So maybe I was wrong in thinking the cat chromosome D1 is chromosome 10... that's okay!
+#if only I knew more about cat genetics!

+#we can still use this vcf of chromosome 10 to look at things like hetrozygosity and variants across position on the chromosome

 #read in the vcf as a python dict
 callset = allel.read_vcf(r'C:\Users\mjgregoire\Documents\Pumpkin\filtVCF.recode.vcf', fields='*')
 #check what the attributes of the vcf dict are